 Expect to walk, hike or ride four to five hours a day, although you should be ready for several long, spectacular days on the trail of up to eight hours.

 These trips push you, but if you’re in reasonably good physical condition, you can do it.
-In other words, if you regularly ride a bike, ski, run, or work out in a gym, you will enjoy the rigors of these treks and finish the trip in great shape.
+In other words, if you regularly ride a bike, ski, run, or work out in a gym, you will enjoy the rigours of these treks and finish the trip in great shape.
 Most days are five to six hours but expect occasional days of eight to twelve hours.